-There will be two principal kinds of assignments which will determine course grades: Reading Reflections and responses to Take-Home questions posed by the instructor.
-(For a description of Reading Reflections, see below.)
-Students will submit at least three of each, at a rate of not more than one a week, at my office by 2 p.m. on Mondays (including holidays).
+There will be two principal kinds of assignments which will determine course grades: Reading Reflections and responses to Take-Home questions.
+Questions are distributed at the beginning of term, numbered according to the week they are due.
+Reading reflections are to focus on the readings assigned for the week they are submitted.
+(For further description of Reading Reflections, see below.)
+Students will submit three of each, at a rate of not more than one a week, at my office by 12 p.m. on Mondays (including holidays).
 Only one assignment may be submitted for each week.
-Only one late assignment may be handed in, by 2 p.m. on Monday of Week 15.
+Only one late assignment may be handed in, during the scheduled final examination.
 Each will be worth 12.5% of the final course grade (75% in total).
 If more than the required number of assignments is submitted, the lowest marks will be dropped from calculation of the course grade.
 Excessive grammatical or spelling errors may result in the loss of points.
 Double-space all assignments.
-Please practice double-sided printing, to save paper.
 Only paper copies of assignments are accepted, except for students who are video-conferencing.
-Students are invited to meet with me for an in-depth writing tutorial on their assignments or to discuss any topic related to the course.
+Students are expected to meet with me for an in-depth writing tutorial on their assignments or to discuss any topic related to the course.

 Twenty-five percent of the course grade will be based on in-class assignments throughout the term.
 Many opportunities to earn points will be provided, so there will be no make-ups for these.
-For in-class assignments ONLY, calculate your mark as a percentage of total marks obtainable.
-(See the scale above.)
-The instructor will store students' assignments until the second week of the following academic term, when they will be discarded.
+For in-class assignments ONLY, calculate your mark as a percentage of total points obtainable.
+(See the scale above.).